-After the job and still having some left over that I thought I would try as an adhesion primer (as it says that its Compatible with all standard alkyd or acrylic topcoats).
-I now use it as my go to with my bridging primer from old oil to WB as all the WB glosses/satins ive tried over it has been great with 1 Allcoat and 1 topcoat (helmi 80, Armstead, caparol and Bedec I’ve tried over yellowed oil gloss).
+After the job and still having some left over, I thought I would try as an adhesion primer (as it says that its Compatible with all standard alkyd or acrylic topcoats).
+I now use it as my ‘go to’ with my bridging primer from old oil-based coating such as gloss, to water-based.
+All the water-based glosses/satins I’ve tried over the Allcoat has looked great with 1 Allcoat and 1 topcoat (helmi 80, Armstead, caparol and Bedec, all tried over yellowed oil gloss).
 It really has the benefits of oil (stain blocking, great adhesion, Opacity) yet with the benefits of WB (quick drying, no smell).
 So for me, It’s a must have on board for any decorator.

 As an Exterior Satin

 Zinsser Allcoat is a great all-round paint to use on the exterior of a property.
 It is great on soffits and fascias, masonry, metal gates, garden walls, windows, doors and just about anything else.
 You’ll find this paint performs better in a tinted colour, rather than white.
 The finish is nice and flat and hides imperfections well.
 It ages well too as Zinsser Allcoat is resistant to UV light and will remain flexible enough to expand and contract with any timber in our ever-changing climate.

 Where to Buy Zinsser Allcoat

 You can buy Zinsser Allcoat from most trade counters, however you may need to order it in, especially if you need it in a colour.
 I normally get mine from Crown Decorating Centres, but Johnstone’s and Dulux will also be able to get their hands on it for you, as well as most independent stores.
 If you do not qualify for a trade discount, then it may be a lot cheaper looking online.
 Click here to see online prices.